PoisotLab/ms_betacov_mapping/README.md

 *Betacoronavirus* strains should similarly be ccounted for.
 In @fig:richness (bottom), we contrast the evolutionary distinctiveness of bats and viruses -- this reveals a slightly different portrait than bat richness alone.
-Chiropterans can be classified, from a macro-evolutionary standpoint, as Yangochiroptera in the "New World", and Yinpterochiroptera elsewhere [@Springer2013PhyBat;
+Chiropterans can be classified, from a macro-evolutionary standpoint, as Yangochiroptera and Yinpterochiroptera elsewhere [@Springer2013PhyBat; @Teeling2005MolPhy].
-@Teeling2005MolPhy].
 Specifically, we would expect that the so-called "New World" group of bats, being more evolutionary distinct, would also have evolutionary distinct viruses.
 Indeed @fig:richness (bottom) reveals it to be the case, and this region harbors a distinct bat-betacoronaviruses complex.
-By contrast, South-Eastern Asia has a lot of non-evolutionary distinct bats, but evolutionary-distinct viruses.
+This can be explained by the fact that Yangochiroptera, although not limited to the western hemisphere, contain the highly diverse adaptive radiation in the Phyllostomidae [@Villalobos2010DivFie], which is restricted to the western hemisphere.
+By contrast, South-Eastern Asia has a lot of non-evolutionary distinct bats, who nevertheless hosted evolutionary-distinct viruses.

 It is noteworthy that outside of South America, viral evolutionary